richardsheridan/magic-afm/README.rst

     conda activate magic_afm
     conda install --file requirements.txt

-Eventually we should supply setup.py and a pypi package, once the dependencies settle.
-A beta release Pyinstaller build will be available on Github after an upstream bugfix in OpenBLAS.
+Eventually we should supply :code:`setup.py` and a pypi package, once the dependencies settle.

+A PyInstaller release for Windows is available on Github.
+Simply download the ZIP archive, extract it to your hard drive, and run :code:`magic_gui.exe`.

-If dealing with ARDF files, you must acquire ARDFtoHDF5.exe from Oxford Instruments/Asylum Research and put it in the root of the source or Pyinstaller folder.
+If dealing with ARDF files, you must acquire :code:`ARDFtoHDF5.exe` from Oxford Instruments/Asylum Research and put it in the root of the source or Pyinstaller folder.
 We then are able to automatically convert the ARDF files to HDF5 on demand.
 (NOTE: This will duplicate all each file's data on your hard drive!)